interaction-lab/OpenHMI/Robot Server Codebase/README.md

 You may want to check its supported arguments, you can use "`-h`" argument to get a list of them (e.g. "`python start.py -h`").
 The Bridge will wait for Blossom driver for seconds (default to 15) before it spins up a web server.

 To test the Bridge, open your web browser, and access links like [localhost:8080/nod](http://localhost:8080/nod), [localhost:8080/shake](http://localhost:8080/shake), [localhost:8080/tilt](http://localhost:8080/tilt).
-You can keep freshing the web page (by pressing F5 or refresh button) to simulate continuous recognition result data stream.
+You can keep refreshing the web page (by pressing F5 or refresh button) to simulate a continuous recognition result data stream.

 To stop the Bridge, press `Ctrl-C`.